 TED has become a phenomenon.
 Those who have seen the TED videos online would vouch for it.
-They are good, they are fresh, they are not political.
-And most of the times they do not come with an agenda to either sell you something or to influence your thoughts.
-So when I got an opportunity to attend a TEDx event at Taramati Baradari in Hyderabad, I was all excited to attend it and listen to the stories of people around.
+They are good, they are fresh, and they are not political.
+And most of the time they do not come with an agenda to either sell you something or to influence your thoughts.
+So when I got an opportunity to attend a TEDx event at Taramati Baradari in Hyderabad, I was all excited to attend and listen to the stories of people around.

 TEDx event at Taramati Baradari

 They are simple stories from people who had an idea and they did something about it.
 The quantum of success is not important.
 What is important is that you tried something new.
 It is something that is worth sharing with others.
 It can be as simple as sharing a simple process to improve the everyday life that worked for you.
 To share path-breaking work in a field that requires expertise.
 Somewhere these stories touch us all.
 They leave us with a feeling that we can also do something about the problems or opportunities around us.

 The venue for the event was beautiful.
 It was a pavilion on top of the hill.
 In direct view of the majestic Golconda fort.
 With a manicured view all around it.
 Including a lake and the snake-like roads below.

 The legend is that Taramati was a talented singer.
 She used to sing from this pavilion and the king could hear it in Golconda fort on another hill.
 Now you have to imagine the amount of silence that the area would have had for that to happen.
 Below the hill, surrounding the original structure, AP tourism has built its resort with an auditorium, which was the venue for this event.
 It is a well-maintained property with a hotel to stay in.
 Well laid lawns, an open-air auditorium, and an AP tourism souvenir shop, which unfortunately was closed on the day of the event.